 93. Is actual awareness of insufficiency the same test as for raising an assessment?
-The authorities above cited are clear that disclosure is insufficient to protect the taxpayer from a discovery assessment if the disclosure did no more than raise a not enough to put just enough disclosure in a tax return which would raise questions in the mind of the hypothetical officer such that he might have decided to open an enquiry.
+The authorities above cited are clear that disclosure is insufficient to protect the taxpayer from a discovery assessment if the disclosure did no more than raise a suspicion of an insufficiency rather than an awareness of an actual insufficiency; it is not enough to put just enough disclosure in a tax return which would raise questions in the mind of the hypothetical officer such that he might have decided to open an enquiry.
 The disclosure must give the officer awareness of an actual insufficiency (see discussion in Sanderson at [17] citing Langham v Veltema at [33])